 Time, Bergson, and the Cinematographical Mechanism

-Henri Bergson and the philosophical properties of cinema
+Henri Bergson on the philosophical properties of cinema

 Back in the early days of cinema, 1907 to be precise, Henri Bergson became one of the first philosophers to incorporate cinema into a philosophical discourse.
 His use of cinema was relatively inconsequential, merely a clever and topical analogy to demonstrate the method by which the intellect grasps knowledge of reality.
 The context for this discussion was Bergson’s epistemological dualism of the intellect and intuition, perhaps the philosophical area he is best remembered for outside of his views on time (durée, or duration).
 Cinema may have played a minor and secondary role in Bergson’s philosophy, but the argument I will put forth is that the broader philosophical and cultural context out of which it grew bears remarkable relevance for contemporary film theory and aesthetics.
 And not because of the increasing importance in recent film theory of Gilles Deleuze

 who owes an enormous debt to Bergson but because Bergson was the first to give philosophical expression to the ‘idea’ of cinema: moving images.
 The purpose of this essay will be to draw out the precise contextual meanings Bergson gave to cinema and how they can help us to understand some of the fundamental, and fundamentally philosophical, properties of cinema: movement, fragmentation, and time.